-1.2 Research Question: Which machine learning approaches perform best for personalized course-specific heart rate prediction from a single ride?
+B. Research Question: Which machine learning approaches perform best for personalized course-specific heart rate prediction from a single ride?

 This paper presents our research on comparing personalized multivariate models to forecast the heart rate of a cyclist on a specific course using data from a single ride.
 These models consider course-specific factors at each part of the course (such as the grade of road and the altitude), as well as current rider details (such as the cadence), and then forecast the heart rate of the athlete based on them.
-We compare the results of heart rate and speed forecast by the following machine learning models from a single ride and report which models perform best:
+We compare the results of heart rate and speed forecast by the following models from a single ride and report which models perform best:

-- The first type of model experimented with is random forest, which is a traditional machine learning model.
+- The first type of model experimented with is random forest, which is a classical machine learning model.
 Forecasting results show that random forest models have severe overfitting and therefore cannot be utilized in heart rate forecasting from a single ride. - To mitigate the random forest overfitting problem, we implement feed forward neural networks (FFNNs).
-FFNNs do not exhibit overfitting problems on the dataset, though their forecasting accuracy is lower.
+FFNNs do not exhibit overfitting problems on the dataset, though their forecasting accuracy leaves room for improvement.
 In particular, FFNNs do not consider historical information when forecasting heart rate. - To address the limitations with FFNNs, we also implemented two other types of neural networks: simple recurrent neural networks (RNNs) and long short term memory (LSTM) networks.

 We empirically compare all these models via experiments in our testbed.
-The results of these experiments indicate that the LSTM models have the lowest mean square error among machine learning models despite severely overfitted random forest models and produce predictions that closely match real-world heart rate sequences.
+The results of these experiments indicated that the LSTM models have the lowest error among all neural network models and produce predictions that closely match the realworld heart rate sequence.

-1.3 Paper Organization
+C. Paper Organization

-The remainder of this paper is organized as follows: Section 2 describes prior work on heart rate forecasting; Section 3 reviews the data processing methods and all the models applied in this paper, including basic concepts of each model and their pros and cons; Section 4 describes how we built random forest, feed forward neural network (FFNN), recursive neural network (RNN), and long short term memory (LSTM) models to forecast the heart rate of athletes on a specific route and then compares the best models among these four types with two course-independent models (FitRec (Ni et al., 2019) and Minmin's LSTM-based model (Luo and Wu, 2020)); Section 5 summarizes the results from our experiments in Section 4; and Section 6 presents concluding remarks and outlines future work.
+The remainder of this paper is organized as follows: Section II describes prior work on heart rate forecasting; Section III reviews the data processing methods and all the models applied in this paper, including basic concepts of each model and their pros and cons; Section IV describes how we built Random Forest, feed forward neural network (FFNN), recursive neural network (RNN), and long short term memory (LSTM) models to forecast the heart rate of athletes on a specific route and then compares the best models among these four types with two course-independent models (FitRec [8] and Minmin's LSTM-based model [9]); Section V summarizes the results from our experiments in Section IV; and Section VI presents concluding remarks and outlines future work.

-2 RELATED WORK
+II.
+RELATED WORK

 Researchers have built various models to predict the performance of elite cyclists.
-Le et al. (Le et al., 2009) proposed a mathematical model to evaluate athletes' heart rate response under moderate exercise intensity based on physical and physiological principles.
-Lucia et al. (Lucía et al., 2001) analyzed the preferred cadence of elite cyclists and found that on flat stages they tend to adopt higher cadences (around 90 rpm) while on mountain ascents cadences are around 70 rpm.
+Le et al. [5] proposed a mathematical model to evaluate athletes' heart rate response under moderate exercise intensity based on physical and physiological principles.
+Lucia et al. [10] analyzed the preferred cadence of elite cyclists and found that on flat stages they tend to adopt higher cadences (around 90 rpm) while on mountain ascents cadences are around 70 rpm.
 However, their models focus on laboratory conditions.
-Course-specific factors, such as the slope of the road in real courses, are not consider, though these factors significantly influence a cyclist's heart rate response.
+Course-specific factors such as the slope of the road in real courses are unfortunately not taken into consideration which have significant influence on cyclists' heart rate response.